-Is making a change just a matter of finding The One True Action Plan to follow?
+Because making a change doesn’t work by finding The One True Action Plan in a self-help book.

 That’s where I come in.